pulumi/docs/content/docs/intro/vs/cloud_template_transpilers.md

   authoring serverless functions in code, automating packaging and versioning of code, and so on.

 * Pulumi's engine is [open source](https://github.com/pulumi/pulumi), whereas Troposphere and CDK depend on the closed source CloudFormation engine.
 This means more of Pulumi is accessible to community contributions.
+This also means that Troposphere and the AWS CDK are limited by what CloudFormation can express.
+For example, CloudFormation stacks cannot have more than 500 resources.

 * The Pulumi CLI and Console are co-designed to [make team collaboration simple]({{< relref "/docs/intro/console" >}}), especially with organization-wide sharing of projects and stacks.
 This is closer to "GitHub for DevOps" and delivers